temporalio/documentation/docs-src/cloud/limits.md

 For more information on custom Search Attributes see [Custom Search Attributes limits](/visibility#custom-search-attributes).

+### Visibility API Rate Limit

+**What is the rate limit for requests to the Visibility APIs?**

+The default rate limit for requests to the Visibility APIs is 10 requests per second.

 ## Programming model level

 The following aspects apply at the programming model level.